BaohaoLiao/multiback/README.md

 * We explored various methods for multilingual machine translation, including sampling methods for back-translation, vocabulary size and the amount of synthetic data.

 ## What's New
-* [01/07/2022] Release reproduction scripts.
+* [01/07/2022] Release reproduction scripts for Small Task #2 (We use almost the same scripts for #1).
 Note: Currently, we don't have a plan to release the pretrained models.

 ## Quick Links